mastrup/ourHtagEditor/README.md

 ```

 ### Changelog
+**v1.0.5**
+- Added support for usage outside the grid, as a standard property editor (Thanks to Tom Pipe)

 **v1.0.4**
 - Prefix font icons to avoid conflicting with icons in Umbraco core and in third party packages